-At the end of this volume I will ask you for a small favor: if you enjoyed reading this book, please take a moment to write up an honest review.
-You may reach me at alex@thenakedhedgie.com or xela.reniark@gmail.com.
+At the end of this volume I will ask you for a small favor: if you enjoyed reading this book, please take a moment to give it an honest review on Amazon.
 For a self-published author, reader reviews are a valuable currency.
 Also, please recommend the book to your friends and acquaintances who might be open to seeing the US-Russia relationship from a different point of view.
 If you write, feel free to use any part of this book in your articles or blog posts.
-If we all apply ourselves to the cause of peace, the war machine can be deflated and peace will prevail.
+If we all apply ourselves to the cause of peace, we can make peace prevail.